-A recent study has brought to light the fact that in case of a dating site while women spend more time on text-based information the guys are more into assessing the images of the account of females.
+A recent study has brought to light the fact that in the case of a dating site while women spend more time on text-based information the guys are more into assessing the images of the account of females.

 So, you should choose and customize images based on your target audience.

 Tip 3 – Bad Stock Photos are a Big No